 GCI Holdings offers wireless and wireline telecommunication services, data services, video services, and managed services to customers primarily throughout Alaska.
 Because of this geographic concentration, growth of GCI Holdings' business and operations depends upon economic conditions in Alaska.
 In recent years, varying factors have contributed to significant volatility and disruption of financial markets and global supply chains.
-Additionally, the U.S. Federal Reserve increased interest rates starting in March 2022 and throughout 2023, though they had started decreasing rates in 2024.
+Additionally, the U.S. Federal Reserve increased interest rates starting in March 2022 and throughout 2023.
 Mounting inflationary cost pressures and recessionary fears have negatively impacted the U.S. and global economy.
 Unfavorable economic conditions, such as a recession or economic slowdown in the U.S., or inflation in the markets in which GCI operates, could negatively affect the affordability of and demand for GCI's products and services and its cost of doing business.
-Increased costs to equipment, for example due to increased tariffs, could also impact GCI's results.

 The Alaska economy is dependent upon the oil industry, state and federal spending, investment earnings and tourism.
 A decline in oil prices would put significant pressure on the Alaska state government budget.
 The Alaska state government has financial reserves that GCI Holdings believes may be able to help fund the state government for the next couple of years.
 The Alaska economy is subject to recessionary pressures as a result of the economic impacts of volatility in oil prices, inflation, and other causes that could result in a decrease in economic activity.
 While it is difficult for GCI Holdings to predict the future impact of a recession on its business, these conditions have had an adverse impact on its business and could adversely affect the affordability of and demand for some of its products and services and cause customers to shift to lower priced products and services or to delay or forgo purchases of its products and services.
 GCI Holdings' customers may not be able to obtain adequate access to credit, which could affect their ability to make timely payments to GCI Holdings and could lead to an increase in accounts receivable and bad debt expense.
-If Alaska experiences a recession or economic slowdown, it could negatively affect GCI Holdings' business including its financial position, results of operations, or liquidity, as well as its ability to service debt, pay other obligations and enhance shareholder returns.
+If a recession occurs, it could negatively affect GCI Holdings' business including its financial position, results of operations, or liquidity, as well as its ability to service debt, pay other obligations and enhance shareholder returns.

-In addition, during 2023 and continuing in 2024, GCI Holdings began to experience the impact of inflation-sensitive items, including upward pressure on the costs of materials, labor, and other items that are critical to GCI Holdings' business.
+In addition, during 2022 and continuing in 2023, GCI Holdings began to experience the impact of inflation-sensitive items, including upward pressure on the costs of materials, labor, and other items that are critical to GCI Holdings' business.
 GCI Holdings continues to monitor these impacts closely and, if costs continue to rise, GCI Holdings may be unable to recoup losses or offset diminished margins by passing these costs through to its customers or implementing offsetting cost reductions.